CIRCL/AIL-framework/README.md

 In order to use AIL combined with **ZFS** or **unprivileged LXC** it's necessary to disable Direct I/O in `$AIL_HOME/configs/6382.conf` by changing the value of the directive `use_direct_io_for_flush_and_compaction` to `false`.

+Tor installation instructions can be found in the [HOWTO](https://github.com/CIRCL/AIL-framework/blob/master/HOWTO.md#installationconfiguration)

 Starting AIL
 --------------------------